oshodiS/RepoAgent/markdown_docs/repo_agent/parallel_summarization.md

 A possible output of the get_stuff_chain function is an instance of the StuffDocumentsChain class that is ready to process text data for summarization.
 ***
 ### FunctionDef get_reduce_chain(self)
-**get_reduce_chain**: The function of get_reduce_chain is to generate a reduce chain for summarization tasks using a predefined template and language model.
+**get_reduce_chain**: The function of get_reduce_chain is to generate a reduce_chain object that is used for summarizing multiple documents into a consolidated summary.

-**parameters**: This Function does not take any parameters.
+**parameters**:
+- None

-**Code Description**: The get_reduce_chain function initializes a reduce_template containing a predefined summarization format.
-It then creates a PromptTemplate object using the reduce_template, followed by initializing an LLMChain object with the language model and the prompt template.
-Finally, it returns the generated reduce_chain for further summarization tasks.
+**Code Description**: The get_reduce_chain function defines a reduce_template containing instructions for summarizing multiple documents into a final consolidated summary.
+It then creates a PromptTemplate object using the reduce_template, followed by initializing an LLMChain object named reduce_chain with the ChatOpenAI model and the reduce_prompt.
+The function returns the reduce_chain object, which can be utilized for summarization tasks.

-In the project structure, the get_reduce_chain function is called within the __init__ method of the ParallelSummarizator class.
-It is invoked to set the reduce_chain attribute of the class instance during initialization.
+In the project context, the get_reduce_chain function is called within the __init__ method of the ParallelSummarizator class to set up the reduce_chain attribute.
+This attribute is crucial for the summarization process as it enables the consolidation of individual document summaries into a comprehensive overview of the content.

-**Note**: Developers can utilize the get_reduce_chain function to streamline the process of summarizing multiple documents into a consolidated summary using a specified format and language model.
+**Note**: The get_reduce_chain function does not require any parameters and is primarily responsible for creating a tool for summarizing and distilling information from multiple documents.

 **Output Example**:
-A reduce_chain object ready for summarization tasks is returned upon calling the get_reduce_chain function.
+reduce_chain = LLMChain(llm=ChatOpenAI, prompt=reduce_prompt)
 ***
 ### FunctionDef get_parallel_summary(self, docs)
 **get_parallel_summary**: The function of get_parallel_summary is to process a list of documents concurrently using a ThreadPoolExecutor and return the results.